intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Many problems that might lead to applications of the robustness principle are avoided for protocols under active maintenance.
-Active protocol maintenance is where a community of protocol designers, implementers, and deployers work together to continuously improve and evolve protocols.
+Active protocol maintenance is where a community of protocol designers, implementers, and deployers work together to continuously improve and evolve protocols long with implementations and deployments of those protocols.
 A community that takes an active role in the maintenance of protocols can greatly reduce and even eliminate opportunities to apply the robustness principle.

 There is good evidence to suggest that many important protocols are routinely maintained beyond their inception.
 In particular, a sizeable proportion of IETF